RABBLE Young Company

 “I like coming to Young Company because I can be myself”

-Young Company student
+RABBLE Young Company student

-What’s Young Company?
+What’s RABBLE Young Company?

 Come and join our fun classes to discover who you are, learn about the power of theatre and build friendships.

-At Young Company, you’ll be part of exciting productions and you’ll learn how to devise scenes, sing, dance and improvise!
+At RABBLE Young Company, you’ll be part of exciting productions and you’ll learn how to devise scenes, sing, dance and improvise!
 You’ll even learn about stage management, plus we’ll introduce you to lighting and sound design.

 Oh, and did we mention our professional opportunities?
 As a member of Young Company, you’ll be eligible for our professional work experience, paid internships (18+) and child actor roles in our epic professional shows!